Polaris (Australian band)

-Polaris are an Australian metalcore band from Sydney, New South Wales.
-The band consists of vocalist Jamie Hails, guitarists Ryan Siew and Rick Schneider, bassist/clean vocalist Jake Steinhauser and drummer Daniel Furnari.
-They released their debut album The Mortal Coil on 3 November 2017 to critical acclaim and it was nominated for the 2018 ARIA Award for Best Hard Rock.
+Polaris are an Australian metalcore band from Sydney.
+The band consists of vocalist Jamie Hails, guitarist Rick Schneider, bassist/vocalist Jake Steinhauser and drummer Daniel Furnari.

+They released their debut album, The Mortal Coil on 3 November 2017 to critical acclaim and it was nominated for the 2018 ARIA Award for Best Hard Rock.
 On 14 November 2019 Polaris announced their second full length titled The Death of Me, released on 21 February 2020 through Resist/SharpTone records subsequently earning their second ARIA Award nomination.
+Shortly after announcing the upcoming release of their third studio album, Fatalism, the band confirmed via social media platforms that lead guitarist Ryan Siew had died on 19 June 2023.

-Polaris are known for blending elements of metalcore with progressive/post-rock soundscapes, electronics and melodic hooks, intertwined with personal lyrics — often dealing with anxiety, depression and loss.
+Polaris are known for their metalcore and progressive metalcore sound with progressive and ambient soundscapes, electronics and melodic hooks, intertwined with personal lyrics – often dealing with anxiety, depression and loss.

 History

-Early career & Dichotomy (2012–2013)
+Early career and Dichotomy (2012–2013)

-Polaris was formed in 2012 by drummer Daniel Furnari and Jake Steinhauser on guitar after meeting at their high school battle of the bands, quickly discovering a mutual love for metal and alternative music.
+Polaris was formed in 2012 by drummer Daniel Furnari and guitarist Jake Steinhauser after meeting at their high school battle of the bands, quickly discovering a mutual love for metal and alternative music.
+Josh O'loughlin was the first main vocalist.
 The two then recruited guitarist Rick Schneider and vocalist Jamie Hails through mutual friends and word of mouth.
 Matt Steinhauser, Jake's brother, was brought on board to handle bass duties and completed the line-up with James West on synth/keys.
 The group began working on music together writing and recording their first single "Summit" and the majority of the Dichotomy EP in early 2012.
 In late 2012, Polaris announced the departure of both Matt Steinhauser and West.
 Guitarist Jake then switched onto bass to focus on his singing, as the band was pushing towards a more progressive sound.

 The band began looking for a new guitarist, holding public auditions.
 On 18 November 2013, the band announced Ryan Siew, as their new guitarist, who was 15 years old at the time.
 Shortly after joining the Dichotomy EP was released on 29 November 2013 independently.

-The Guilt & The Grief (2014–2016)
+The Guilt and The Grief (2014–2016)

 On 3 March 2015, the single "Unfamiliar" was released; it was the first track to feature Siew as lead guitarist.
 Polaris continued to write and finished an additional 5 tracks to complete their second EP titled The Guilt & The Grief.
 The EP was recorded with Sonny True Love and Evan Lee at STL studios on the North Coast of NSW, and it was mixed by Carson Slovak and Grant McFarland of Atrium Audio in Pennsylvania, USA.
-The Guilt & The Grief was released independently by the band on 29 January 2016 and landed at #34 on the ARIA charts.
+The Guilt & The Grief was released independently by the band on 29 January 2016 and landed at No. 34 on the ARIA charts.

-The Mortal Coil (2017-2018)
+The Mortal Coil (2017–2018)

 On 3 November 2017, Polaris released their first studio album The Mortal Coil through Resist Records and Sharptone Records.
 The album was nominated for the 2018 ARIA Award for Best Hard Rock or Heavy Metal Album as well as for the Australian Album of the Year award at the J Awards.